Change display time — Currently: Eastern Daylight Time (EDT) (Event time)

 Supporting Artifacts

-The action plan will guide attendees in creating two critical artifacts upon returning to their districts.
+The action plan will guide attendees in identifying critical action steps and discussion points upon returning to their districts.
 During the session, they will work with templates and examples of these artifacts:

 An Evaluation Rubric: Attendees will use the Five EdTech Quality Indicators (Safe, Evidence-Based, Inclusive, Usable, Interoperable) as a foundation to select or adapt a research-based rubric that fits their district's needs.
 They will be provided with several sample rubrics to guide this process.